tcotav/travelbot-operator/README.md

 The Travelbot Operator starts as a level I operator and will progress along the levels of the operator capacity as new features and capabilities are added.
 The following levels are planned:

-* Level I: Basic deployment management, including creating and updating deployments and managing replicas.
+* Level I: Basic Install
-* Level II: Health monitoring and automatic scaling based on resource utilization.
+* Level II: Seamless Upgrades
-* Level III: Automated disaster recovery and backup/restore capabilities.
-* Level IV: Advanced configuration management and traffic routing capabilities.
-* Level V: Machine learning and AI-driven optimizations for performance and cost.
+* Level III: Full Lifecycle - app lifecycle, storage lifecycle (backups, failure recovery)
+* Level IV: Deep Insights - metrics, alerts, logs processing, workload analysis
+* Level V: Auto Pilot - horizontal/vertical scaling, auto config tuning, abnormality detection, scheduling tuning

+### Level I and Level II Features

+To hit level I, we've added parameters to our custom resource to control the deployment version and number of replicas (in addition to some internal variables):

+    - replicas - number of replicas current deployment should have running
+    - deployImage - container image for the pods

+Change `deployImage`, deployment rolls out new pods.

 ## Getting Started